DhanushPalani/AI_Lab_1/Ex.No13_Learning_miniproject.md

 ### REGISTER NUMBER : 212222040034

 ### AIM:
-To write a program to train a classifier for garbage classification with PyTorch.
+To write a program to train a classifier for bus delay prediction using randomforest classifier.

 ### Algorithm:
-1. Import necessary libraries (PyTorch, Torchvision, etc.)
+1. Import necessary libraries
-2. Load the dataset of images representing different types of garbage
+2. Load the dataset of images representing bus delay
 3. Define the EfficientNet-B0 model and add a classification head to it
 4. Create data loaders for training and validation sets
 5. Train the model using the Adam optimizer and cross-entropy loss function